anw1702/Bikes_ML_Model/README.md

 # Bikes_ML_Model
-this projet trains the model, to predict rental of bikes during particular conditions of humidity, temperature and windspeed.
+this project trains the model, to predict rental of bikes during particular conditions of humidity, temperature and windspeed.
 <br>
 Half of the dataset is divided for training and testing.
 Preprocessing data
 <br>